 Many comparative methods can suffer from pseudoreplication (Maddison & FitzJohn 2014), returning significant results when some would argue that they should not (increased type I error rates).
 Our ancestral condition test could suffer from such shortcomings.
 For example, one could imagine a situation where the most recent common ancestor of a clade evolved a higher value for the continuous trait, followed by the evolution of an additional trait that increased the probability of transitions to the derived state of the discrete state.
 Such a pattern could conceivably produce a significant result despite having only a single origin for the high continuous trait value.
 We believe the best approach to avoiding the errors associated with pseudoreplication is thorough data exploration prior to applying nearly any comparative method, including our ancestral condition test.
 There are many tools now available that allow simultaneous visualization of trees and data that can be useful in early stages of an analysis to alert researchers of possible issues.
 An alternative approach to solving the pseudoreplication problem is to perform what is effectively a meta-analysis .
 With this approach the original dataset is divided into a number of independent data sets and the results of all of the independent tests can be evaluated (Mayrose et al. 2011).

+We have implemented ancestral condition test in the R package EvobiR which is publicly available and can be installed directly from GitHub.
+This package includes a variety of other useful function in evolutionary biology (table 1).

 Table 1 Summary of EvobiR functions